 Pupils should be taught to identify different ways in which the past is represented.

-- how to find out about the past from a range of sources of information (for example, stories, eye-witness accounts, pictures and photographs, artifacts, historic buildings and visits to churches, the use of ICT-based sources eg/ Espresso).
+- how to find out about the past from a range of sources of information (for example, stories, pictures and photographs, artefacts, the use of ICT-based sources eg/ Espresso).

 - to ask and answer questions about the past.